Parameterized Spanning Tree Congestion: Algorithms for Bounded Treewidth

 Furthermore, $G[\mathcal T_t] - E(X_t)$ is equal to $G[\mathcal T_{t'}] - E(X_{t'})$ with an additional isolated vertex $v$, since all of the edges incident on $v$ in $G[\mathcal T_t]$ are also in $E(X_t)$.
 Thus, as we only count congestion of edges in $G[\mathcal T_t] - E(X_t)$, congestion does not change.

-{If $t$ is a forget node,} we first show that adding the congestion does not change the properties.
+\item \textbf{If $t$ is a forget node,} we first show that increasing the congestion does not change the properties.
 For every new edge $uv \in E(X_{t'})$ incident on $v$, the construction increments $c(e)$ for every edge $e$ on the $u$-$v$-path in $S$; this precisely matches the edges of $T'$ whose congestion is increased by the edge $uv$, as edges with label $0$ and $1$ are present in $T'$, and edges with label $-1$ are present in the form of a path.
 Property~\ref{def:tw-alg:props:cong-ext} is preserved since we check that no edge exceeds the congestion value of $k$.

-The contraction operations used in simplification do not change $F$ and do not add any edges with label $0$ or $1$, but affect Properties~\ref{def:tw-alg:props:path-1},~\ref{def:tw-alg:props:cong-past}, in particular when contracting a vertex $v'$ with degree 2.
-However, the action of contracting $v'$ simply concatenates the paths $F_{uv'}$ and $F_{v'w}$ to obtain the path $F_{uw}$, and setting $c(uw) = \max\{c(uv'), c(v'w)\}$ ensures that each edge in $F_{uv'}$ has capacity at most $c(uw)$.
+The operations used in simplification do not change $F_t$ and do not add any edges with label $0$ or $1$, but affect Properties~\ref{def:tw-alg:props:path-1},~\ref{def:tw-alg:props:cong-past}, in particular when handling a vertex $v'$ with degree 2.
+However, the action of eliminating $v'$ simply concatenates the paths $P_{uv'}$ and $P_{v'w}$ in $F$ to obtain the path $P_{uw}$, and setting $c(uw) = \max\{c(uv'), c(v'w)\}$ ensures that each edge in $P_{uw}$ has capacity at most $c(uw)$.